flumeapp/help.flumeapp.com/views/detailview.md

 # Details

-The Details view allows you view all information related to a post, including its caption, comments, likes, tagged location, tagged users and more.
+The Details View allows you view all information related to a post, including its caption, comments, likes, tagged location, tagged users and more.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/detail-view.png" width="50%" height="50%" /></p>